The meaning EA in an agile world

 In the 2010s, people talk about “NewGen EA” and “Agile Architecture”; do these have any clear meaning?

-EA remains about striving to:
+EA remains about strategic and cross-organisational efforts to:

 · improve business processes by formalisation, standardisation and integration.